JasonMatthewsDev/odin-kittens/README.md

 #Odin Kittens

-A project created for learning how to write REST APIs in rails.
+A project created for learning how to write RESTful APIs in rails.
 Project details described at: http://www.theodinproject.com/ruby-on-rails/apis